Ace quick missions & earn crypto rewards while gaining real-world Web3 skills. Participate Now! 🔥

 The former president of PayPal, David Marcus, told Bitstamp to try Luxembourg.
 In early 2016, Merlak and Kodric had meetings with Luxembourg’s government.

 By April, Bitstamp had become the world’s first nationally licensed crypto exchange.
 This meant that Bitstamp would follow Luxembourg’s financial laws.
-It also meant that Bitstamp was now licensed in 28 countries in the European Union.
-This was a huge victory for Bitstamp and for cryptocurrency.
+Currently, Bitstamp is licensed in seven countries, including the US, UK, Canada, and Luxembourg.
+This was a significant victory for Bitstamp and the cryptocurrency industry.

 In 2023, Bitstamp was listed on the CV VC Global Report as one of the best-performing blockchain projects in the world, as far as cryptocurrency exchange platforms are concerned.
 This isn't anything to scoff at!